SercoSPA/DESP-UserWorkflowService-Templates/README.md

 > Occasionally, a stop/start of the service is required to apply environment changes.
 Users can manage the server stop/start commands via the *File* dropdown menu under *Hub Control Panel*.

 ## Contact
-If you have questions or need support with these examples, contact the support at https://platform.destine.eu/support.
+If you have questions or need support with these examples contact the ➡️ [DestinE support](https://platform.destine.eu/support).